jeffreyolchovy/sbt-fmpp-resolver/README.md

 ## Limitations (and workarounds)
 - ~~Does not support dynamic file and directory names~~
   - Dynamic file and directory names can be obtained by utilizing `pp` directives *inside* templates
+  - The `config.fmpp` files in the [example](examples) projects present a method for automatically interpolating variables when present in file names or directory paths
 - Does not include built-ins for Java-esque style string conversions (e.g. to/from UpperCamelCase or lowerCamelCase)
   - These operations can be defined in custom macros and included as a library (**namespace**, in FreeMarker lingo)